jshuadvd/hacks-n-notes/computer-science/algorithms/graph_representation.md

-cycle | a path that reconnects with the origin vertex acyclic graph | a path with no cycles dag | an *acyclic graph*
+cycle | a path that reconnects with the origin vertex acyclic graph | a path with no cycles dag | an *acyclic graph* to leave | when a directed edge points out of a vertex to enter | when a directed edge points into a vertex

 ## Weighted graph